 At each node there is a test condition and the node splits into left and right children based on the test condition.

-Now, let’s look at some terminologies of decision tree:
+Now, let’s look at some terminologies of Decision Tree In Python:

 - Root Node: It represents the entire population or sample, and this further gets divided into two or more homogeneous sets.